jbolcun1/Mentor-Project/README.md

 ## Change account credentials
 Use the **Profile** menu on the top tool bar to change your credentials.

-Simply enter your new credentials and the old ones for verification purposes and your details will be updated when you click Change Details.
+Simply enter the new credentials and the old ones for verification purposes and the details will be updated when you click Change Details.

 ## Administration